Board Certified Psychiatrist · Author · Host of What Patients Say

 Board Certified Psychiatrist.
 Clinical Author.

 I didn't write this book because I had everything figured out.
-I wrote it because I kept sitting across from people who were exhausted in a very specific way — and I kept wishing I could give them something to carry with them between sessions.
+I wrote it because I kept sitting across from people who were exhausted in a very specific way — and I kept wishing I could give them something to carry with them between appointments.

 Board Certified Psychiatrist Misty Ary, MD, MPH